DanielAWood/apinotes/README.md

 # apinotes

-This requires javax.ws library; be sure to use Java EE.

-Should be run on an Apache server
+Should be run on an Apache server using a Java EE/Web Application setup.

+Project requires javax.ws.rs* and javax.json.* - Please make sure these are available in above step.

+When running calls to API on host will store notes with unique id's.

+  -Post
+  -Get
+  -Put
+  -Delete

+Project does not include server side setup so "restarting" the service will reset the data as is.

+Front end interface has not been developed.